MVX-TKYC/app/client/README.md

+# TKYC Website

+## Where can I find the site?

+We currently have a [development site](https://tkyc-frontend.onrender.com/).
+We set it up to allow everyone to check the project without the technical knowledge to build it.

+# Development guide
-# How to start the website locally?
+## How to start the website locally?

 First, install the required modules,
 ```